cryostatio/cryostat-legacy/docs/HTTP_API.md

     ###### synopsis
     Deletes a recording that was saved to archive.
     This does not affect any recordings in any target JVM's JFR buffer.
+    **DEPRECATED**: Endpoints treating the archived recording storage as uncategorized storage, where files are not associated with a particular target application, are deprecated and will be removed in a future release.

     ###### request
     `DELETE /api/v1/recordings/:recordingName`